Course

 Display Prime Numbers Between Two Intervals Using FunctionsCheck Prime Number By Creating a FunctionCheck Whether a Number can be Express as Sum of Two Prime NumbersFind Sum of Natural Numbers using RecursionCalculate Factorial of a Number Using RecursionFind G.C.D Using RecursionConvert Binary Number to Decimal and vice-versaConvert Octal Number to Decimal and vice-versaConvert Binary Number to Octal and vice-versaReverse a Sentence Using RecursionCalculate Power Using RecursionArrays and Strings

-Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)C Program to Find Transpose of a Matrix
+Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)C++ Program to Find Transpose of a Matrix

-To understand this example, you should have the knowledge of the following C programming topics:
+To understand this example, you should have the knowledge of the following C++ programming topics:

-Program to Find the Transpose of a Matrix
+Example: Find Transpose of a Matrix

-#include <stdio.h>
+#include <iostream>

 int main() {

-int a[10][10], transpose[10][10], r, c;
+int a[10][10], transpose[10][10], row, column, i, j;

-for (int i = 0; i < r; ++i)
+for (int i = 0; i < row; ++i) {

-for (int j = 0; j < c; ++j) {
+for (int j = 0; j < column; ++j) {

 }